How much does garden shed installation cost?Get a free quote now

 Garden shed installation FAQs

-An average sized 10 feet by 10 feet shed can take between four and six hours for two people to put up.
+An average-sized 10 feet by 10 feet shed can take between four and six hours for two people to put up.
 If you need to add shed foundations to the task, expect it to take longer.

 Wherever possible, install your shed on level ground.
 Putting your shed up on a slope is often challenging and can affect its structural integrity.
 You may also want to look at factors such as where your underground utilities are, whether you need electricity access, and how it affects your garden’s aesthetics.
 Finally, make sure it’s easy to access, especially if it’s for storing tools you’ll use regularly.

-Once you know where you want to install your shed, mark the area out using pegs and string.
+Once you know where to install your shed, mark the area out using pegs and string.
 If you’re creating a concrete base, expect to dig a hole that’s 15cm deep to fill with cement.
 Otherwise, you can place a store-bought shed foundation, but you should make sure the area you’re choosing is stable enough to accommodate it.

 Related price guides